 Gain practical experience in biological skills and techniques.

-Students will undertake small scale fieldwork projects using a range of equipment.
-Fieldwork will include site observations, local frequency measurements using quadrats, systematic sampling, random sampling and stratified sampling in grassland, woodland and freshwater habitats (habitats studied will depend on Centre booked).
+Students will undertake small-scale fieldwork projects using a range of equipment.
+Fieldwork will include site observations, local frequency measurements using quadrats, systematic sampling, random sampling and stratified sampling in grassland, woodland & freshwater habitats (exact habitats studied will depend on Centre booked).

 Example Timetable